To all Americans,

 Abraham Lincoln

 The corruption in American society is obvious and overwhelming.
 It seems that it is simply too entrenched to remove; that it has metastasized throughout too many vital institutions; diversified across too many executives.
 This corruption is not a fault unique to our nation, but a pattern that is seen across history and around the world.
 Powerful empires fall victim to internal corruption.
-And while we think ourselves exceptional, we are no exception to this pattern.
+And while we like to think ourselves exceptional, we are no exception to this pattern.
 We have devolved from a healthy, democratic republic into an oligarchic kakistocracy, a society in which our most corrupt citizens are also the most powerful.
 The immensely powerful institutions that once protected the liberties, freedom, and prosperity of the American People have turned against us.
-The federal government has been hijacked by a powerful, wealthy elite that acts in their own interests at the expense of the American People.
+The federal government has been captured by a powerful, wealthy aristocracy that acts in their own interests at the expense of the American People.

-George Orwell
+Orwell (?)

 Tyranny, the very adversary this nation’s founders risked everything to revolt against, can be seen from three noble perspectives.

 Aristotle, one of the most accomplished philosophers in history, defined tyranny as rule for the ruler’s benefit, rather than for the benefit of people.
 In Citizens United v.
 FEC, the Supreme Court legalized unlimited political bribery, allowing corporate and special interest money to flood our elections, drowning out the voices of ordinary citizens.
 The corruption stemming from this ruling has corroded our government across federal, state, and local levels, spreading pay-to-play politics like a cancer.
 Politicians no longer serve their voters, they serve their donors; and they do so knowing that they are betraying their constituents.
-And that systemic corruption is completely separate from the corruption of the current administration.
+And that systemic corruption is completely separate from the obvious, ongoing corruption of the current administration.
 By Aristotle’s definition of tyranny, rule for the ruler’s benefit, we have a tyrannical government.

 James Madison, one of America’s original founding fathers, warned that tyranny arises when a single branch of government consolidates too much power.
 Trump v.
 United States granted the President absolute immunity from criminal prosecution while in office.
 And to skew the balance of power even further, a sitting President passed an executive order stating that the President’s interpretation of the law will supersede all other opinions, replacing the role of the judicial branch outright.
 The executive branch is not just openly ignoring unanimous Supreme Court verdicts requiring the return of an illegitimately deported resident, they are claiming it as a victory.
 And even beyond the recent political turmoil, the President is able to launch precision guided missiles around the world without any oversight or evaluation.
 He is capable of raining down death and destruction around the world, wherever and whenever he chooses, and history has shown that Presidents exercise this power frequently, regardless of political affiliation.
 By Madison’s definition of tyranny, the over-consolidation of power, we have a tyrannical government.